studiopress/genesis-simple-faq/README.md

 You can also show FAQs by using the built in widget.
 Just go to the Appearance > Widgets screen and drag the Genesis Simple FAQ widget to the widget area where you would like it to display.
 Then, enter a title and select a category to display FAQs from, and click save.

 ## Filters
-Currently, there are three filters: one to toggle JS animation on or off, one to control critical CSS output, and one to control the default FAQ markup.
+Currently, there are four filters:

+- One to toggle JS animation on or off.
+- Two to control critical CSS output.
+- One to control the default FAQ markup.

 ### JS Animation (jQuery Only)
 By default, animation is set to true.
 This will add a slide animation to showing/hiding the FAQ.
 To remove JS animation and rely on classes to do your state-changing, add the following to your `functions.php` file: